For Ecclesiastical Leaders

 CAPS counselors are available for consultation with ecclesiastical leaders and offer free therapy services for full-time, daytime BYU students.
 CAPS faculty will consult about a student, provide referrals to campus departments, develop actions plans, and follow up as appropriate.

 Be aware that CAPS faculty adhere strictly to ethical and legal practices of confidentiality.
 Counselors are available for consultation and appointments during working hours.

-In crisis situations, CAPS also provides after-hours phone consultation (after 4 pm MT) for church leaders, faculty, staff and students (801.422.2222, ask for the after-hours counselor) who may be concerned about a distressed student during weekends, evenings or holidays.
+In crisis situations, CAPS also provides after-hours phone consultation (after 4:15pm MT) for church leaders, faculty, staff and students (call 801.422.3035 and follow the recorded instructions) who may be concerned about a distressed student during weekends, evenings or holidays.

 Mental Health and Spiritual Concerns

 The mental health needs of BYU students has followed national trends and become more complex over time.
 There a variety of contexts in which one can intervene to help individuals ameliorate their concerns.
 In many instances, ecclesiastical leaders helping with spiritual concerns can be a great benefit to struggling individuals.

 If spiritual interventions seem to offer little help or alleviation to an individual's concern, it is appropriate to refer to licensed, professional mental health counselors.
 These people will offer another area of support and effective intervention.

 - decision making process is impaired

 - negative self-talk

 - all-or-nothing thinking